Jew Clause (Norway): Background

 According to Harket, it was instead intolerance based on Enlightenment criticism of religion that led to the Jews being explicitly denied access to the kingdom of one of Europe's freest constitutions.
 In retrospect, the impression was created that the Jew clause was based on ignorance and religious prejudice.
 Supporters of the clause pointed out that the country was originally without Jews and they therefore did not think it was intolerant to uphold the ban.
 They justified it, for instance, with the idea that Jews could never be good citizens of any state where Jews did not rule because of a tendency to form a "state within a state" – an expression derived from the philosopher Johann Gottlieb Fichte.
-Hans C. U. Midelfart argued at the Constituent Assembly in Eidsvoll against the clause.
+Hans C. U. Midelfart argued at the Constituent Assembly at Eidsvoll Manor against the clause.
 Theology professor Johann David Michaelis in Göttingen argued in the 1700s against equal status for Jews, and both Falsen and Wergeland had Michaelis' anti-Semitic book.
 Falsen believed that Jews were unfit as citizens of other countries as they had their own law (the Law of Moses) and therefore could not obtain civil rights in a country where other laws applied.
 Wergeland likely justified the ban in the interests of confessional unity in the country.
 Lauritz Weidemann argued partly antisemitically, believing that the Jews' desire to emerge as a state made them untrustworthy citizens.
 Herman Wedel Jarlsberg was partly opposed.
 Frode Ulvund writes that Teis Lundegaard probably did not have a significant role as has been suggested.

 In the 19th century, the stateless Jews were regarded as a symbolic counterpart to national identity.
 In the 1875 census, there were only 25 Jews in Norway.
 Jews were a common theme in Morgenbladet in the 1800s.
 It supported the fight against the Jew clause, but was patronizing in its mention of Jews.
 Morgenbladet argued in principle against the Jew clause and at the same time warned against the consequences of lifting it.
 Henrik Wergeland was also condescending in his mention of two arrested Jews in 1844.
 He believed that by lifting the clause, many rich, educated and enterprising Jews would come to the country.
 In addition to this economic argument, he justified the opposition to the paragraph with Christian charity.
 For Wergeland it was a prerequisite that the Jews were culturally assimilated and that religion be a private matter.